vergani/BioInfo/3 - Alignment to referente genome.md

 ## Align reads to reference genome

-The alignment process consists of choosing an appropriate reference genome to map our reads against and then deciding on an aligner.
-We will use the BWA-MEM algorithm, which is the latest and is generally recommended for high-quality queries as it is faster and more accurate.

-An example of what a bwa command looks like is below.
-Neste caso estou usando dois arquivos fastq Paired_end usando o genoma de referência HG38:

 O processo de alinhamento consiste em escolher um genoma de referência apropriado para mapear nossas leituras e então decidir sobre um alinhador.
 Usaremos o algoritmo BWA-MEM, que é o mais recente e geralmente recomendado para consultas de alta qualidade, pois é mais rápido e preciso.
 Um exemplo do bwa está abaixo.
 Neste caso estou usando dois arquivos fastq Paired_end usando o genoma de referência HG38: